sonamtripathi/sonamtripathi.github.io/_pages/projects.md

 ▶︎ We have trained the custom NER model using CRF which was successfully able to identify 91% of the disease and their treatments from the given text data.

-Example:- “The patient was a 62-year-old man with squamous cell lung cancer, which was first successfully treated by a combination of radiation therapy and chemotherapy.”

-As you can see in this text, a person with a non-medical background cannot understand the various medical terms.
+Example:- “The patient was a 62-year-old man with squamous cell lung cancer, which was first successfully treated by a combination of radiation therapy and chemotherapy.”As you can see in this text, a person with a non-medical background cannot understand the various medical terms.
 We have taken a simple sentence from a medical data set to understand the problem and where you can understand the terms ‘cancer’ and ‘chemotherapy’.

 -------